graemerocher/micronaut-oraclecloud-workshop/lab_data_jpa/lab_data_jpa.md

 ## Configuring Micronaut Data JPA

-To simplify reading and writing objects to the database from the tables you created in the previous lab we're going to use [Micronaut Data JDBC](https://micronaut-projects.github.io/micronaut-data/latest/guide/#sql) which allows pre-computing your SQL queries at compilation time.

-To configure Micronau Data JPA you need to add the following dependencies to your `build.gradle` files `dependencies` block:
+To configure Micronau Data JPA, add the following dependencies to your `build.gradle` file's `dependencies` block:

     <copy>
     annotationProcessor("io.micronaut.data:micronaut-data-processor")
     implementation("io.micronaut.data:micronaut-data-hibernate-jpa")
     </copy>

-Or if you are using Maven first add the `micronaut-data-jpa` dependency under `<dependencies>`:
+Or if you are using Maven, first add the `micronaut-data-jpa` dependency under `<dependencies>`:

     <copy>
     <dependency>